 - a) Be within the six-county service area Stanislaus, San Joaquin, Merced, Calaveras, Tuolumne and Mariposa counties. - b) Be in a classroom that meets the state requirements for Education Specialist credentials - c) Be in schools that demonstrate commitment to collaborative evidence-based practices and continuous program improvement, have partnerships with appropriate other educational, social, and community entities that support teaching and learning, place students with disabilities in the Least Restrictive Environment (LRE), provide robust programs and support for English learners, reflect to the extent possible socioeconomic and cultural diversity, and permit video capture for candidate reflection and TPA completion.
 Clinical sites should also have a fully qualified site administrator. - d) For Spanish Bilingual Authorization candidates: The classroom must be a designated Spanish bilingual classroom.

-Employed students will be supervised for two semesters and complete the same CCTC and program requirements in the same manner as traditional Teacher Candidates, unless advised otherwise.
+Employed students will be supervised for one semester in the same manner as traditional student teachers, unless advised otherwise.

 Requirements for Internship: